 - training and access to body-worn video, Taser and spit and bite guards

 Officers have come forward from around the country to tell us the harsh realities of what they endure in the course of protecting the public, and the toll this can exact on their physical and mental wellbeing.
-You can read their stories below:
+We encourage you to read their stories below, and watch a short video of the Police Federation of England and Wales Chair, John Apter, giving his reaction to the establishment of a new law to 'Protect the Protectors'.

 How you can get behind the campaign